All of the Different Styles of Wedding Bands for Men, Explained

 It’s good to have options — especially when it comes to wedding rings.
 When it comes to buying wedding bands for guys, you have to consider a number of things, including:

+Width is one of the most important things to consider when it comes to buying a men’s wedding band.
 While women’s engagement rings tend to have bands that are similar in width, men have more options.
 The reason: Men tend to have larger hands that can vary widely depending on a number of factors, including height and weight.
-Thicker wedding bands tend to be more comfortable for men with larger hands, or those who work in hands-on careers.
+Thicker wedding bands tend to be more comfortable for men with larger hands, or those who work in hands-on careers..
+In contrast, wedding bands that are thinner or have a smaller width (1.5 mm-3 mm), tend to work well for men with smaller hands and thinner fingers.
+Thicker wedding bands (6 mm-12mm) make more of a statement on the hand since they are larger and more noticeable.
+For men who are not used to wearing a ring, a thinner wedding band might be the best option.
+It really comes down to your personal preference and what width you think would work best for you.

 Not all metals are created equally.
 While every metal used for men’s wedding band styles are designed to be durable and stand up to day-to-day life, the truth is that they’re all still different.